vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct del` *id*
   Stop and delete container *id*.

+`ct reinstall` [*options*] *id*
+  Reinstall container from template.
+The container's rootfs is deleted and an OS template is applied again.
+The container's configuration and subdatasets remain unaffected.

+  If no template info is given via command-line options, `osctld` will attempt to find appropriate template for the container's distribution version in remote repositories.
+This may not work if the container was created from a local file, stream or if the distribution is too old and no longer supported.

+  As the applied template can be a ZFS stream, it is necessary to delete all snapshots of the container's root dataset.
+By default, `ct reinstall` will abort if there are snapshots present.
+You can use option `-r`, `--remove-snapshots` to remove them.

+    `--template` *name*
+      Template tar file, required.
+See `TEMPLATE NAMES` for the naming scheme.

+    `--from-archive` *file*
+      Create the container from a tar archive available in the filesystem.

+    `--from-stream` *file*
+      Create the container from a ZFS stream, either in a file available in the filesystem, or the stream can be fed into `osctl` via standard input.

+      If *file* is `-`, the stream is read from the standard input.
+In this case, `--distribution` and `--version` have to be provided.

+    `--distribution` *distribution*
+      Distribution name in lower case, e.g. alpine, centos, debian, ubuntu.
+      If `--template` is provided, this option is not necessary, but can optionally override the template's distribution info.

+    `--version` *version*
+      Distribution version.
+The format can differ among distributions, e.g. alpine `3.6`, centos `7.0`, debian `9.0` or ubuntu `16.04`.
+      If `--template` is provided, this option is not necessary, but can optionally override the template's distribution version info.

+    `--arch` *arch*
+      Container architecture, e.g. `x86_64` or `x86`.
+Defaults to the host system architecture.

+    `--vendor` *vendor*
+      Vendor to be selected from the remote template repository.

+    `--variant` *variant*
+      Vendor variant to be selected from the remote template repository.

+    `--repository` *name*
+      Instead of searching all configured repositories from appropriate pool, use only repository *name*.
+The selected repository can be disabled.

+    `-r`, `--remove-snapshots`
+      Remove all snapshots of the container's root dataset. `ct reinstall` cannot proceed if there are snapshots present.

 `ct ls` [*options*] [*ids...*]
   List containers.
 If no *ids* are provided, all containers matching filters are listed.